Robert I, Duke of Parma: Marriages and issue

 On 5 April 1869, while in exile in Rome, he married Princess Maria Pia of Bourbon-Two Sicilies (1849–1882), daughter of King Ferdinand II of the Two Sicilies.
-She was his half first cousin once removed, as her father (Ferdinand II) and Robert's maternal grandmother (Princess Caroline Ferdinande of Bourbon-Two Sicilies) were half-siblings, both being children of Francis I of the Two Sicilies.
+She was his half first cousin once removed, as her father (Ferdinand II) and Robert's maternal grandmother (Caroline, Duchess of Berry) were half-siblings, both being children of Francis I of the Two Sicilies from his two different wives.

-Maria Pia belonged to the deposed Royal Family of the Two Sicilies and was thus a Bourbon, like her husband.
-She bore him 12 children, many of whom had intellectual disabilities, before dying in childbirth:
+Maria Pia belonged to the deposed royal family of the Kingdom of Two Sicilies and was thus a Bourbon, like her husband.
+She gave birth to 12 children, many of whom had intellectual disabilities, before dying in childbirth:

-After his first wife's death in childbirth, he remarried on 15 October 1884 to Infanta Maria Antonia of Portugal, daughter of the deposed King Miguel I of Portugal and his wife, Adelaide of Löwenstein-Wertheim-Rosenberg.
-Maria Antonia was his second cousin once removed, as her paternal grandmother (Charlotte of Spain) and Robert's paternal great-grandmother (Maria Luisa of Spain) were siblings, both being children of Charles IV of Spain and Maria Luisa of Parma.
+After his first wife's death in childbirth, he remarried on 15 October 1884 to Infanta Maria Antonia of Portugal, daughter of the deposed King Miguel I of Portugal and Adelaide of Löwenstein-Wertheim-Rosenberg.
+Maria Antonia was his second cousin once removed as her paternal grandmother (Charlotte of Spain) and Robert's great-grandmother (Maria Luisa of Spain) were siblings, both being daughters of Charles IV of Spain and Maria Luisa of Parma.